sidalit/inference-snaps/docs/tutorial/qwen-vl-tutorial.md

 :align: center
 ```

-Download and add this image of the [Dom Luís I Bridge](https://commons.wikimedia.org/wiki/File:Portugal,_Porto,_Dominic_Lu%C3%ADs_l_Bridge_(52594422458).jpg) as an attachment, and enter a suitable question in the chat screen.
+Download and add this image of the [{spellexception}`Dom Luís I Bridge`](https://commons.wikimedia.org/wiki/File:Portugal,_Porto,_Dominic_Lu%C3%ADs_l_Bridge_(52594422458).jpg) as an attachment, and enter a suitable question in the chat screen.
 The model will take some time to process the query before it starts printing a response.

 In this example, the prompt used was "What is the significance of the triangles?".
 The expectation was that the LLM would explain the architectural reason for the triangular sections in the bridge.
-However, this prompt does not account for the presence of triangular shapes that are not part of the bridge.
+However, the model spotted the triangular buoy and responded according to that instead of the bridge.

 ```{image} response.png
 :alt: Response of the model